bauripalash/article-archive/tech/2018-07-26-Webdev-On-Android.md

 It's the most popular Non-Coding website builder on play store.
 Used by millions

-At first it might look messy but if you enough time with it , it would br easy to understand.
+At first it might look messy but if you enough time with it, it would br easy to understand.

-The thing I didn't like about this is , it's UI , it looks old and messy , if using a tablet or a phone with large screen it's bearable but if using phone with smaller screen , sometimes it becomes headache.
+The thing I didn't like about this is, it's UI, it looks old and messy, if using a tablet or a phone with large screen it's bearable but if using phone with smaller screen, sometimes it becomes headache.

 _But You Should Give it a try_